FilmakademieRnd/AnimHost/TRAINING.md

 ### Step 2: Download Motion Capture Dataset

 Download the *SURVIVOR AnimHost Motion Capture Dataset 2025* under the *ANIMHOST MOTION CAPTURE DATASET 2024 & 2025* section [here](https://animationsinstitut.de/en/research/projects/max-r).
-Place it with the AnimHost and AI4Animation directory.
+Place it alongside the AnimHost and AI4Animation directories.
 If you want to train without mirrored data you need to move the data files into their own dir (below Default).
 ```
 C:/My-AnimHost-Run/
 ...